The Ponderings of Yaj Ekim

 Have you ever really existed as more than a figment of imagination?

-Are you really anything more than a fleeting ghost of history past?
+Are you really anything more than a fleeting ghost of future past?

-And what is history but a rolodex of memories quickly forgotten.
+And what is history but a rolodex of memories soon forgotten.

 87